Skip to main content

 When isAutoCounting changes from false to true, the stream starts ticking.
 When it changes back to false, the stream stops.
 Foldkit handles all the lifecycle management for you.

-For a more complex example using WebSocket connections, see the websocket-chat example.
+For a more complex example consuming a WebSocket message stream, see the websocket-chat example.
 For a full real-world application, check out Typing Terminal (source).

-import { Effect, Equivalence, Schema as S, Stream } from 'effect'
+import { Schema as S } from 'effect'

 import { Subscription } from 'foldkit'